 Final Thought

-The current evidence says tattoos are not directly proven to cause cancer, but they can increase potential risks depending on the ink composition, body’s reaction, and external factors like sunlight or infections.
+The current evidence shows that tattoos are not directly proven to cause cancer, but they may increase potential risks depending on ink composition, the body’s reaction, and external factors like sunlight or infections.
+More importantly, can tattoos cause skin cancer?
+While not directly, tattoos can sometimes hide symptoms or contribute to skin changes that go unnoticed.